Bongani-4/CMPG-323-Project-4_35016752/README.md

 Project 4
+**Should there be any file missing or unaccesable , all files can be found here:  https://drive.google.com/drive/folders/1wxsClLrPh1QyEanFt4auLxA0JAQBMlgN?usp=sharing**

 Automated Assignment Deadline Tracker and Reminder System.
 It automates the tracking and management of assignment deadlines, making life easier for students and reducing stress.